SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation: Experiments

-\textbf{Parameter Settings} We calculate exact SimRank score for small datasets, while adopting approximation in Section~\ref{ssec:scale} with $\epsilon = 0.1$ and $k=1024$, which is sufficient to derive excellent aggregation coefficients (see Section~\ref{section:ablation_study}).
-The decay factor $c = 0.6$ and $\alpha = 0.5$ on all the datasets.
-The layer number of \textit{MLP}$_{H}$ is set to 1 and 2 for small and large datasets.
-We use the same dataset train/validation/test splits as in \citet{geomgcn} and \citet{nonlocal}.
+\mypara{Parameter Settings.} { We calculate exact SimRank score for small datasets, while adopting approximation as described in Section~\ref{ssec:scale} with $\epsilon = 0.1$ and $k\in\{16,32\}$ on large-scale graphs}, which is sufficient to derive high-quality aggregation coefficients (see Section~\ref{section:ablation_study} for detail).
+The initial coefficient $\alpha = 0.5$ on all the datasets.
+The layer number of \textit{\texttt{MLP}}$_{H}$ is set to 1 and 2 for small and large datasets.
+We use the same dataset train/validation/test splits as in~\citet{glognn}.
 We conduct 5 and 10 repetitive experiments on the small and large datasets, respectively.
-Exploration on parameters including feature factor $\delta$, learning rate $r$, dropout $p$ and weight decay are elaborated in Appendix~\ref{section:parameter} and \ref{section:grid}.
+Detailed exploration on parameters including feature factor $\delta$, learning rate $r$, dropout $p$ and weight decays are elaborated in Table~\ref{hyper_small}.